trentm/minimalist-python-module/README.txt

 up the README file.
 It only picks up either "README" or "README.txt" by default.

+# The "setup.py" is a little hefty

+Fair enough, you could argue that.
+I'd welcome suggestions on paring that down.
+I'm a fan of importing the main module (here `mpm`) to be able to get the version from it.
+A static data file that supported specifying all this same info would be cool.
+I'm not up on latest latest Python packaging stuff to know if something like that has been proposed.

 # What's left TODO?

 - do I need to use `setuptools` in "setup.py" or will distutils do?